 Underlying this online game, we will be recording each player’s prioritisation of the different spaces and buildings – proximity, size, density, etc.

-From this raw data, we hope to be able to produce a large scale analysis of what people wish to prioritise (and deprioritise) around the future Metro stops, which in conjunction with reference to best practice, we can then translate into well evidenced, meaningful design guidance that can be offered to help future planning decisions.
+From this raw data, we hope to be able to produce a large scale analysis of what people wish to prioritise (and deprioritise) around the future Metro stops, which in conjunction with reference to best practice, we can then translate into well evidenced, meaningful design guidance that can be offered to help future policy decisions.